25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

    3. Using SSL Locally

-2. HTTPS on reverse proxy servers (Apache or Nginx): Instead of copying a certificate to and adding the right configuration to each server, you only need to configure the certificate at the reverse proxy level.
+2. HTTPS on reverse proxy servers (Apache or Nginx): Instead of copying a certificate to and adding the right configuration to each server, you only need to configure the certificate at the reverse proxy level
-   - When a new connection arrives, the proxy handles the HTTPS connection, then it turns around and makes an unencrypted HTTP connection internally to your web servers.
+   - When a new connection arrives, the proxy handles the HTTPS connection, then it turns around and makes an unencrypted HTTP connection internally to your web servers
-   - That way your web servers let the proxy do all the work and don't have to worry about HTTPS and certificates and encryption.
+   - That way your web servers let the proxy do all the work and don't have to worry about HTTPS and certificates and encryption
-   - Their responses are relayed back over HTTPS by the proxy.
+   - Their responses are relayed back over HTTPS by the proxy
-   - The proxy or load balancer will include one or more headers on the internal HTTP connection so that your web servers can understand if requests started on HTTPS.
+   - The proxy or load balancer will include one or more headers on the internal HTTP connection so that your web servers can understand if requests started on HTTPS
    - It's important to configure ASP.NET Core to look for these forwarded headers:
      - `X-Forwarded-For: 203.0.113.195`
      - `X-Forwarded-Host: example.io`